Richardspacejunkie/pokmo-toebak/README.md

 POKEMMO TRAINING BOT (testing)

-This bot is in its beta version and is very flawed!!
+This bot is in its beta version!!!

 This Bot has a dependancy on python (https://www.python.org/downloads/) This Bot had a dependancy on the Spheal Dark theme (https://www.mediafire.com/file/eorxfhodcj0h2m9/Spheal_Dark_Upd_22_%252B_Negro.zip/file)